-The bass clarinet has a curved metal neck and an upturned bell similar to the saxophone's, but as the rest of the clarinet the family, it is most often made from grenadilla wood.
+The bass clarinet has a curved metal neck and an upturned bell similar to the saxophone's, but like the rest of the clarinet family, it is most often made from grenadilla wood.